 The preliminary hearing often forces negotiations to settle the case when they were deadlocked because the prosecutor was unwilling to make a fair offer of a reduced crime or a lighter sentence.

-The preliminary hearing can allow both sides of the criminal case to reevaluate their positions and reach a favorable resolution through a negotiated plea bargain deal, which recognizes the strengths and weaknesses of the evidence against a defendant.
-Most felony cases in California are resolved after the preliminary hearing.
+The preliminary hearing can be a turning point in your case, allowing both sides to reevaluate their positions and potentially reach a favorable resolution through a negotiated plea bargain deal.
+This process recognizes the strengths and weaknesses of the evidence against you, and it's worth noting that most felony cases in California are resolved after the preliminary hearing.
+So, while the road ahead may seem daunting, there is hope for a positive outcome.

 What About Special Prosecutors?